nullobject/joshbassett/source/2017/clean-up-your-acceptance-tests-with-mache.html.md

 there.
 It allows us to work with an API rather than manipulating the HTML directly, but what it provides isn't an *application specific* API.
-It gives us low-level API methods like `find`, `fill_in`, and `click_button`, but it doesn't provide us with high-level methods to do things like "sign in to the app" or "click the Dashboard item in the navigation bar".
+It gives us low-level API methods like `find`, `fill_in`, and `click_button`, but it doesn't provide us with high-level methods to do things like 'sign in to the app' or 'click the Dashboard item in the navigation bar'.

 This is where page objects come in.
 Using Mâché we can for instance define a page object class called `SignInPage` and use it any time we want to automate authenticating with our app.
-It could handle visiting the sign in page, entering the user's credentials, and clicking the "Sign in" button.
+It could handle visiting the sign in page, entering the user's credentials, and clicking the 'Sign in' button.

 ## Mâché